 Montanaro became a B Corporation in June 2019.
 "B Corps" are businesses that meet the highest standard of verified social and environmental performance, public transparency and legal accountability to balance profit and purpose.
+We also joined the "Net Zero Asset Managers Initiative" in early 2021, further cementing our commitment to achieving "net zero carbon" for our business.

-As part of our due diligence work, we place a great deal of emphasis on ethical and ESG factors.
+As part of our due diligence work, we place a great deal of emphasis on Ethical and ESG factors.
 We work closely with our companies to encourage sustainable business practices, which we believe play an integral part in the creation of long-term shareholder value.

 Montanaro believes there is a clear correlation between how well a business fares on Environmental, Social and Corporate Governance grounds and the value it creates for its shareholders.
-Therefore, ESG considerations form an integral part of our assessment of a company's "quality" and are fully integrated into our investment process.
-All the ESG research is done in-house by our analysts.
+Therefore, ESG considerations form an integral part of our assessment of a company's "Quality" and are fully integrated into our investment process.
+All the ESG research is done in-house by our Analysts.